juliettevivien/breakspear_slot_machine/README.md

-Advanced slot machine with paylines, continuous bets, more different machines, and full screen for all information on one plane.
+Production slot machine for Breakspear-TNU collaboration.
+Based on Paliwal, Petzschner et al. with increased stimuli, variable bet size, and 100 trials.